No items found.

 Selecting a podcast format

-While the most popular podcast format is an interview show, this isn’t ideal for every topic.
 Think about the best way to convey your podcast topic.
-If you’re podcasting about history, a documentary style is a good option, or if you’re creating a news podcast, use reporting.
+If you’re podcasting about history, a documentary style is a good option.
+If you’re creating a news podcast, use reporting.
 Interview podcasts are best for getting expert knowledge, while they’re also usually more conversational and engaging.

 Popular formats for starting a podcast